 Fannie Mae likes to sell their HomePath properties only to buyers who plan to live in the home.
 It generally does not want to sell the properties to investors who are going to either rent or sell the property.
 When the home is first listed, Fannie Mae accepts bids from only owner occupants for 15 days.
 This allows these houses to be bid upon without prices being driven up by investors.
 The countdown that is remaining is displayed on the property listing on the website.

 These homes are very competitively priced.
-That is why if you are looking for a first-time home buyer program, you may want to consider the Fannie Mae HomePath program.
+That is why if you are looking for a first-time home buyer program with flexible credit, you may want to consider the Fannie Mae HomePath loan program.
 It also is a good option for those who are looking for an affordable, larger home, and retirees who want to down size on a limited budget.
 Also, Fannie Mae has a number of special financing programs.
 Some of them include a down payment as low as 3% or 5%, and very affordable interest rates.
-Other incentives also include a special HomePath mortgage program for properties that are move in ready.
+Other incentives also include a special HomePath loan program for properties that are move in ready.
 There also is a HomePath Renovation Mortgage for homes that need a moderate amount of rehab.

 Fannie Mae claims that you can save up to $4,500 on closing costs on a home that is worth $150,000.
 The closing cost help is a way to assist first time home buyers with facing the many financial consequences of owning their own home.